ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/simonepetruzzi/WebSecurityProject](https://github.com/simonepetruzzi/WebSecurityProject) :  ![starts](https://img.shields.io/github/stars/simonepetruzzi/WebSecurityProject.svg) ![forks](https://img.shields.io/github/forks/simonepetruzzi/WebSecurityProject.svg)

 ## CVE-2022-23967
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2019-15679.
 Reason: This candidate is a duplicate of CVE-2019-15679.
 Notes: All CVE users should reference CVE-2019-15679 instead of this candidate.
 All references and descriptions in this candidate have been removed to prevent accidental usage.